 Coffee and cocoa in particular also require a lot of water during cultivation and processing from raw bean to cup of coffee or hot chocolate.
-For one cup of coffee, for example, up to 140 litres of water may be used.21 And turning our attention to the social dimension of sustainability, we see that most farmers are dependent on unstable global prices for raw beans.
-This means that they have no financial security, and if a crop fails, it can threaten their existence.22

-Fair trade labels that guarantee minimum prices can help to counter this, protecting farmers in the event of price collapses.23
+For one cup of coffee, for example, up to 140 litres of water may be used.
+And turning our attention to the social dimension of sustainability, we see that most farmers are dependent on unstable global prices for raw beans.
+This means that they have no financial security, and their existence.22 Fair trade labels that guarantee minimum prices can help to counter this, protecting farmers in the event of price collapses.23 ucts you can also find in stores and restaurants around Bern.
+The company donates part of the proceeds to social projects in the regions where its ingredients are grown.24 There are also sustainable beverages made right in Bern, including "Green Leaf" and "LOLA".